 Transaction fee accounting API reference

-The feature is mutually exclusive with transaction-fee.
-Choose transaction-fee-accounting when settlement happens off chain and DALP is the accrual evidence source.
+transaction-fee-accounting is mutually exclusive with transaction-fee.
+Use transaction-fee-accounting when settlement happens off chain and DALP records the accrual data.

 Configuration during token creation